josekron/audio-tool/README.md

 - Convert mp3 file to wav.
 - Join two mp3 files.
 - Overlap two mp3 files.
+- Convert an InputStream (mp3) to mp3 file.

 ## How to build a jar ##